 Step Three: Allow Chili to Simmer

-Allow the chili to continue to cook, until done, uncovered.
+Allow the chili to continue to cook until done and uncovered.
 As the starches from the beans release into the chili, it will begin to thicken.
 Allowing it to continue to cook uncovered will reduce the liquid, thickening it further.
-Allow the chili to just simmer.
+Allow the chili to just simmer on low heat.
 Boiling the chili too hard will cause it to reduce too quickly, and possibly scorch or stick to the pan.
 Keep an eye on the chili; do not allow it to thicken too much.

 – Method Two: Thickening with Flour